jenswindmueller/automation-challenge-babbel/README.md

 ## Installation
-Download or clone repository in the link since we will be executing the Anndroid test scenarios in this app: https://github.com/babbel-careers/automation-challenge
+Download or clone repository in the link since we will be executing the Android test scenarios in this app: https://github.com/babbel-careers/automation-challenge

-Download and Install IntelliJ - IDE (community version is fine for this project) https://www.jetbrains.com/idea/download/#section=mac
+Download and install IntelliJ - IDE (community version is fine for this project) https://www.jetbrains.com/idea/download/#section=mac

 Same goes for Android Studio https://developer.android.com/studio/ after installing check if android studio needs to be restarted